Our goodwill ambassadors

 Jane cares deeply about empowering families through knowledge of their legal rights.
-She has supported Mencap's by speaking out at events, writing blogs and supporting parliamentary campaigns about providing appropriate support for people with a learning disability and their families.
+She has supported Mencap by speaking out at events, writing blogs and assisting in parliamentary campaigns to improve provision for people with a learning disability.

-Jane was awarded an MBE for this work in 2018.
-She is also a trustee of the Seashell Trust for disabled children.
+She was awarded an MBE for this work in 2018.

 Find Jane on Twitter: @janeraca